English nationalism: Medieval

-During the later decades of the fourteenth century English started to come back into official use.
+English as a written vernacular prose form only starts to become important in the fourteenth century.
 The Pleading in English Act 1362 sought to replace French with English for all pleas in courts.
 The Mercers' Petition to Parliament of 1386 is the oldest piece of parliamentary English; the earliest English wills at the London Court of Probate date from 1387; the earliest English returns of the ordinances, usages, holdings of the gilds are from 1389 and come from London, Norwich and King's Lynn.
 John Trevisa, writing in 1385, noted that: "...in all the grammar schools of England children are dropping French and construing and learning in English...Also gentlemen have now largely stopped teaching their children French".

-The Hundred Years' War with France (1337–1453) aroused English nationalist feeling.
-May McKisack has claimed that "The most lasting and significant consequences of the war should be sought, perhaps, in the sphere of national psychology...For the victories were the victories, not only of the king and of the aristocracy, but of the nation".
+During the Hundred Years' War with France (1337–1453), royal propaganda appealed to the national idea, which Hastings argues aroused English nationalist feeling.
+Like Hastings, May McKisack has claimed that "The most lasting and significant consequences of the war should be sought, perhaps, in the sphere of national psychology...For the victories were the victories, not only of the king and of the aristocracy, but of the nation".
 In 1346, was exhibited in Parliament for propaganda purposes a forged ordinance (in which the French King would have called for the elimination of the English nation) while Parliament was summoned to vote supplies to the king, who was engaged in the Siege of Calais.
 After the Siege of Calais of 1346, King Edward III expelled the inhabitants of that city because, in his words, "I wolde repeople agayne the towne with pure Englysshmen".
 When King Henry V conquered Harfleur in 1415, he ordered the inhabitants to leave and imported English immigrants to replace them.
+Breuilly contests, however, that the national idea remained largely monarchical and that "to interpret these appeals as evidence of nationalism or widespread national identity, or as a project to construct a favourable 'public opinion', goes further than the evidence allow and there was no ethnic component to these appeals".
+Rather, the "nation" simply meant subjects of the realm.